agracey/devtoolsblog/ideas.md

 Recordings:
 - First Look:
+- - Introduction
+- - - Goals
+- - - Who are we

 - - Last weeks voting
+- - introduce tool
-- - Position in map
+- - - Position in map

 - - Pull up tool's webpage and talk through marketing
 - - - Why did it get created?
 What problem is it trying to solve?
 - - - What type of developer (or team) is it targeting?
 What does their day-to-day look like?